Stay Updated on the Upcoming ReSPECT-PBC Clinical Trial

 Trial Information

-Plus Therapeutics is developing the Rhenium (186Re) Obisbemeda radiotherapeutic for the treatment of rare, frequently fast-growing pediatric brain and spinal cord tumors with a poor prognosis – ependymoma and high-grade glioma (HGG).
-The ReSPECT-PBC (Pediatric Brain Cancer) U.S. Phase 1 Clinical Trial is planned to start in 2023.
+Plus Therapeutics is developing the REYOBIQ™ (rhenium Re186 obisbemeda) radiotherapeutic for the treatment of rare, frequently fast-growing pediatric brain and spinal cord tumors with a poor prognosis – ependymoma and high-grade glioma (HGG) in a study known as the ReSPECT-PBC (Pediatric Brain Cancer) U.S. Phase 1 Clinical Trial.
+If you are interested in learning more, please fill out the form above.

 Principal Investigators